cmilagan/web/src/components/posts/portfolio.md

 #### Significance:
 This website was created as a platform to showcase who I am as a developer.
 Highlighting my favourite projects, courses and experiences as both a student and aspiring software engineer.
 Countless of hours has gone into making this website, with a basic understanding of HTML/CSS/JavaScript I had faced many challenges on the way.
-This website is my first completed project with JavaScript/REACT, where previously I had faced to many hurdles and decided to restart multiple times.
+This website is my first completed project with JavaScript/REACT, where previously I had faced too many hurdles and decided to restart multiple times.
 As such I feel as though it will always be a project I am proud of.

 <br />